 By Coach Roger

-As God as my witness, I never thought I would say these words: My daughter is a wrestler.
-But she is and she’s damn good at it, training hard, winning tournaments and loving the sport.
+As God as my witness, I never thought I would say those words.
+The cool thing is she’s really good at it.
+She trains hard, is disciplined at it, wins tournaments and she loves the sport.